 Bibliographic entity metadata

-The following OCC bibliographic entities (short: en) are handled as RDF resources
+The following OCC bibliographic entities (short: en) are handled as RDF resources.

 Bibliographic resource (short: br): a published bibliographic resource that cites/is cited by another published bibliographic resource.
-Subclasses (extracted from CrossRef Types specific needs projects and institutions) include:
+Subclasses (extracted from CrossRef Types and to meet the specific needs of collaborating projects and institutions) include:

 Archival document